thomasmikava/react-problems/hooks.md

 <details>
   <summary>Statement</summary>

-Write custom hook without using `useState` nor `useReducer` which behaves exactly like `useState`.
+Write custom hook without using `useState` which behaves exactly like `useState`.
 Be sure that:
 🔹 It can accept default value as well as a function which returns default value
 🔹 Second element of returned array (`setState`) can accept new value as well as function that receives old value and returns new value
 🔹 Make sure that `setState` stays the same function and is not changed on re-renders
+🔸 You can use `useReducer` hook only for re-rendering purpose
 </details>